A paradox of the Navier-Stokes turbulence: Introduction

-where $\nu$ is the kinematic viscosity and $\kappa$ is the thermal diffusivity, respectively.
-The initial temperature and velocity fields are randomly generated as thermal fluctuations in the form of Gaussian white noise, with the temperature standard deviation $\sigma_T=10^{-10}$ and velocity standard deviation $\sigma_u=10^{-9}$.
-It should be emphasized that {\em all} numerical simulations reported below in this letter have the {\em same} initial condition.
-We consider here the case $\Gamma=2\sqrt{2}$ (which is large enough for the approximation of heat flux at infinite aspect ratio \cite{saltzman1962finite, curry1984order}), $Pr=6.8$ (corresponding to water at room temperature 20$^{\circ}$C) and $Ra=6.8\times10^{8}$ (corresponding to a double-well system involving two completely different turbulent flow types).
+where $\nu$ is fluid kinematic viscosity and $\kappa$ is thermal diffusivity.
+The initial temperature and velocity fields are {\em randomly} generated as thermal fluctuations in the form of Gaussian white noise, with the temperature standard deviation $\sigma_T=10^{-10}$ and velocity standard deviation $\sigma_u=10^{-9}$.
+It should be emphasized that {\em all} numerical simulations {reported in} this paper have the {\em same} initial condition.
+We consider here the case {for which} $\Gamma=2\sqrt{2}$ (which is large enough to approximate the heat flux by the value for an infinite aspect ratio \cite{saltzman1962finite, curry1984order}), $Pr=6.8$ (corresponding to water at room temperature 20$^{\circ}$C) and $Ra=6.8\times10^{8}$ (corresponding to a turbulent flow).